Call us: 0800 843 752Free shipping for orders $150 or over

 5 from 3 customers

-Juncus pallidus, commonly known as the Giant Rush, features erect, dark green leaves and grows as a tidy clump to about 75 cm tall and 50 cm wide.
+Juncus pallidus, commonly known as the Giant Rush, features erect, dark green leaves and grows as a tidy clump, reaching approximately 75 cm in height and 50 cm in width.
 The Giant Rush is ideal for wetland revegetation, riparian plantings, or planting around ponds and streams.
-Juncus pallidus is also suited to urban planting where it works well in borders, mixed plantings, or anywhere a hardy and durable plant is required.
+Juncus pallidus is also suited to urban planting, where it works well in borders, mixed plantings, or anywhere a hardy and durable plant is required.

 Suited to regions:All regions